siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/4_How_to_Track_Changes_Commit.md

 ```
-We’ll talk in more detail about the output here but for now the main point is to recognise that the commits have been created with your personal information and the message you specified.
+We’ll talk in more detail about the output here but for now the main point is to recognize that the commits have been created with your personal information and the message you specified.